Photos and videos: The making of a documentary film about historic hero of Honoka‘a, Katsu Goto

 The trial

-About the author of this story: Lara Hughes (senior, business administration) is a public information intern in the Office of the Chancellor.
+Story by Lara Hughes (senior, business administration), a public information intern in the Office of the Chancellor.

-About the photographer: Bob Douglas is a local artist, photographer, and student who volunteers his photography skills to the Office of the Chancellor and UH Hilo Stories.
+Photos by Bob Douglas, a local artist, photographer, and student who volunteers his photography skills to the Office of the Chancellor and UH Hilo Stories.

 Share this story